bitcraze/bitcraze-website/src/development/development-overview.md

 For functions in the code base, there is not always a version number tied to the function (except the release version) that clearly tells the programmer if there has been an API break or not.
-The approach we use is to mark functions that we want to remove as 'deprecated`.
+The approach we use is to mark functions that we want to remove as `deprecated`.
 The deprecated function will continue to exist and work for a minimum of 6 months before being removed.
 Deprecated functions are documented in the release notes to give a heads up that they will be removed in a future release.
 The deprecation marking is usually done by adding the word `deprecated` to the function documentation.
 Also add a date when the function will be removed (at the earliest) and, if applicable, a replacement function to use